Alexander Lebed: Early life and service

 In 1988, Lebed became the commander of the 106th Guards Airborne Division.
 He and his troops took part in the suppression of uprisings throughout the Soviet Caucasus, in Georgia (1989) and Azerbaijan (1990), in which he refused to use brutality to put down the protestors.
 By 1991, Lebed held the rank of major general and became second in command of the Airborne Troops.
 During the 1991 coup d'état attempt by Soviet hardliners against the new Russian government, he gained fame by refusing to follow orders to lead his forces against Boris Yeltsin at the Russian White House, contributing to the coup's collapse.
 It was also during that time that Lebed became a rival of General Pavel Grachev, Airborne Forces commander and future Russian Minister of Defense, due to what Lebed viewed to be his misguided military reforms.
 Grachev would thus become his main rival.
-It was reportedly because of Grachev that Lebed found himself deployed to Moldova in 1992, as commander of the 14th Guards Army.
-There, in the Transnistria War between the Moldovan government and Transnistrian separatists, he intervened in favor of the latter and used his position to impose a peace agreement, also providing protection to ethnic Russians.
+It was reportedly because of Grachev that Lebed found himself deployed to Transnistria in 1992, as commander of the 14th Guards Army.
+There, in the Transnistrian War between the Moldovan government and Transnistrian separatists, he intervened in favor of the latter and used his position to impose a peace agreement, also providing protection to ethnic Russians.
 Despite this, Lebed remained hostile to the separatist leadership, which he perceived as corrupt and stated that he was "sick and tired of guarding the sleep and safety of crooks."
-Nonetheless, he remained against President Boris Yeltsin's decision to withdraw most of the 14th Army from Moldova, as he feared it would bring back chaos to the region.
+Nonetheless, he remained against President Boris Yeltsin's decision to withdraw most of the 14th Army from Transnistria, as he feared it would bring back chaos to the region.

-General Lebed's actions in Moldova increased his popularity among the Russian public, and Russian nationalists in particular.
+General Lebed's actions in Transnistria increased his popularity among the Russian public, and Russian nationalists in particular.
 The event, along with his past service record, ensured that Lebed was the most popular military officer in Russia during that time, and by 1994 he was considered to be a favorite candidate for potentially running against Yeltsin in the 1996 Russian presidential election.
 Lebed himself described Yeltsin's performance as a "minus."
 Some analysts both in the West and Russia compared him to Augusto Pinochet and Napoleon Bonaparte.